 Adjustments for size were also considered herein.
 Such an adjustment is often based on market evidence, which suggests that larger parcels will typically sell for less on a 'per unit' basis than smaller parcels, all else being equal.
 Justification for this adjustment is often attributed to the notion that larger parcels inherently carry more perceived risk relative to smaller parcels.
 Alternatively, a size adjustment can also be premised upon the notion that there are more potential buyers able to afford smaller parcels (with a lower overall sales price) than larger parcels with a higher overall package price).

-In this case, Comparables One and Four are considered sufficiently larger as compared to the subject to warrant upward adjustments.
-Comparables Three and Six are considered sufficiently smaller as compared to the subject to warrant downward adjustment.
-No adjustment was considered warranted to the remaining comparables.
+In this case, Comparables One, Two, Four and Five are considered sufficiently larger as compared to the subject to warrant upward adjustments.
+No adjustment was considered warranted to the remaining comparable.

 Adjustments for Zoning/Use